 Taking probiotics with L. acidophilus will also reduce the chance that the yeast overgrowth will happen again, making it an important addition to include in your diet even after getting rid of Candida overgrowth.

 Some people are very sensitive to all types of yeast, and that includes S. boulardii.
-If you have this sensitivity, wait until after you have removed yeast from your diet for a month or so, so the hypersensitivity can die down.
+If you have this sensitivity, wait until after removing yeast from your diet for a month or so, so the hypersensitivity can die down.
 Then you can gradually introduce S. boulardii at low doses.

 This can mean starting with just a half capsule a day before you build up to a full dose, which is about 10 billion organisms per day.
-S. boulardii is helpful in creating a more hospitable environment in the gut for friendly bacteria.
+S. boulardii helps create a more hospitable environment in the gut for friendly bacteria.

 This is a very common “good” bacteria within the body.
 It is found in the small intestine and the colon.
 It also makes a home in healthy vaginas, which means those vaginas won’t have as many yeast infections.